 “Although considered a weed in most of the United States, this green has been eaten for centuries.” – from the Joy of Cooking

 It’s been ten years since Stephen Corrigan, former Produce Project coordinator at Capital Roots, told me “you can keep all of it, I don’t eat it and I don’t like it.”
 I was shocked.
-He was once of the most talented growers I knew and I had imagined that he would enjoy eating the delicious green as much as I do.
+He was one of the most talented growers I knew, and I had imagined that he would enjoy eating the delicious green as much as I do.
 Around that same time, on a Washington County farm tour, I watched the sous chef from Mercer Kitchen excitedly snag a handful of it out of a dirt road at Sheldon Farms and pop it into his mouth.
 “I love this stuff”.

 Purslane is a weed for the most part that grows everywhere – in gardens, flowerbeds, and sidewalk cracks.
 Sometimes it is included in a mesclun salad mix.
 Rarely is it celebrated on its own, although I do remember an episode of the TV series Top Chef where one of the contestants served a purslane puree as part of a dish (sadly I can’t remember what the rest of the dish was).